hrzsea/AMSS-Topology-Seminar/index.md

 -------------------------------------------------------------------------------------------

-### <font color=Peru size=3> 王炜飙（北京大学）</font>
+### <font color=Peru size=3> 何思奇（AMSS）</font>

-### <font color=LightCoral size=3>Time: 14：30-16：30, Apr.
-27, 2022</font>
+### <font color=LightCoral size=3>Time: 14：30-16：30, May.
+18, 2022</font>

 Place: N902

-Title: Extendabilities of periodic surfaces maps over n-spheres
+Title: 2 harmonic 1-forms and related problems

-Abstract: A self-homeomorphism f of a surface S is said to be extendable over a given manifold M, if S can be embedded into M such that f extends to a self-homeomorphism of M. We will discuss the extendabilities of periodic maps on closed orientable surfaces over 3-sphere and 4-sphere.
-For 3-sphere we give equivalent conditions for extendabilities and construct all the extendable maps.
-For 4-sphere we provide non-extendable examples for almost every genus.
+Abstract: Z2 harmonic 1-forms are a higher-dimensional generalization of quadratic differentials of Riemannian surface, with tight connections to gauge theory, low-dimensional topology, and calibrated geometry.
+According to Taubes' work, Z2 harmonic 1-forms are the ideal boundary of the flat SL(2,C) connections.
+Previously, most known examples of Z2 harmonic 1-forms are coming from complex manifold.
+In the first half of the talk, we will discuss about the existence problem of Z2 harmonic 1-form.
+We will introduce a topological condition to construct examples of Z2 harmonic 1-forms, which could be satisfied for real Riemannian manifolds.
+In the second half of the talk, a geometry application of Z2 harmonic 1-forms will be discussed.
+We will explain how to construct branched deformations of special Lagrangian submanifolds using nondegenerate Z2 harmonic 1-forms.